 Flat or Inverted Nipples

-A breastfeeding baby usually has little trouble breastfeeding even if his or her mother's nipples appear to be flattened.
-A less effective breastfeeder may need some time to figure out how he or she can draw the nipple into the mouth with latch-on.
-Some mothers find it helps to wear them hard plastic breast shells to bring out the nipple in the bra between feedings or just before they intend to feed.
-The benefit of using these shell has not been well established.
-Breast shells exert a small amount of traction to help draw the nipple outward.
+A breastfeeding baby usually has little trouble breastfeeding even if their nursing parent's nipples seem to be flattened.
+A less effective breastfeeder may need some time to figure out how to draw the nipple into their mouth with latch-on.
 Using hand expression or a breast pump to draw the nipple out just before breastfeeding may also help.
+Sometimes a nipple shield can help establish latch.
+But use it only under the guidance of a certified lactation consultant.

-If nipples invert, or "dent" inward, with stimulation, try the interventions mentioned for flat nipples.
-Nipple eversion devices are also available, and some women find them helpful, although they are not always effective.
-Ask a certified lactation consultant (IBCLC) for information.
-Occasionally, one or both nipples are severely inverted.
-If your baby cannot latch onto the inverted nipple and one breast is less affected, your baby can breastfeed on the less affected breast.
-Most women can make enough milk in one breast to exclusively breastfeed their babies.
-If you only nurse on one breast, you may want to pump the other breast so that your breasts will be approximately the same size.
-You can store the milk you pump in the freezer and use this milk for times when you are away from your baby.
+If nipples invert, or "dent" inward, with stimulation, try the suggestions mentioned for flat nipples.
+Nipple eversion devices are also available, and some nursing parents find them helpful, although they don't always help.
+Don't use them before birth.
+Ask a certified lactation consultant for information.
+Sometimes, one or both nipples are severely inverted.
+If your baby can't latch onto the inverted nipple and one breast is less affected, your baby can breastfeed on the less affected breast.
+Most nursing parents can make enough milk in one breast to breastfeed their babies on that one breast.
+If you nurse only on one breast, you may want to pump the other breast so that your breasts will be about the same size.
+You can store the milk you pump in the freezer and use this milk for times when you're away from your baby.

 Request an Appointment